computational-metabolomics/dmadb-docs/docs/source/dataandresults.rst

 Compound annotations
 *****************************

-All compound annotations dervied from the DMA are summarised at `dmadb.bham.ac.uk/compounds/ <https://dmadb.bham.ac.uk/compounds/>`_.
+All compound annotations derived from the DMA are summarised at `dmadb.bham.ac.uk/compounds/ <https://dmadb.bham.ac.uk/compounds/>`_.

-The annotations have been summarised across all of the DMA assays that have been analysed with Galaxy DMA workflow but also merged with some external annotation sources including annotation via GNPS, mzClould and annotations from NMR and GC-MS.
+The annotations have been summarised across all of the DMA assays that have been analysed with Galaxy DMA workflow but also merged with some external annotation sources including annotation via GNPS, mzCloud and annotations from NMR and GC-MS.

 As the Deep Metabolome Annotation has only been done on one organism (*Daphnia magna*) - this section is currently only summarising the annotation for *D. magna*.